 I joined the Institute in 2002 after more than 20 years post qualifying experience in direct practice, management and consultancy.
 During that time I held a number of practice appointments that included working in a specialist child sexual abuse team and work as a children’s guardian.

-As a manager I occupied a number of positions including that of Head of Performance Review for a large local authority.
+As a manager I held a number of positions including that of Head of Performance Review for a large local authority.
 This job involved unit and service reviews as well as responsibility for career progression amongst practitioners, running the Staff Counselling Scheme, coaching and mentoring and managing a group of principal officers.
 Later I was appointed as a Special Projects Manager - a post that was essentially concerned with organisational change, but also came with a brief to develop the user involvement agenda.
-During this period I continued to maintain a foothold in direct practice through co-working cases with colleagues in the field.
+Throughout my time in management, I continued to maintain a foothold in direct practice through co-working cases with colleagues in the field.

 Immediately prior to moving to the University, I worked as a freelance consultant combining work as a children’s guardian with organisational development commissions.
 This latter work included a range of service reviews in the public sector.
-During this time, I was also able to undertake 15 projects that enabled me to develop my skills in using the Future Search Conference methodology; and complete postgraduate studies in organisational psychology.
-As a children’s guardian I took appointments covering the full range of applications but was especially interested in applications involving infants and toddlers.
+During this time, I was also able to undertake 15 projects that enabled me to develop my skills in using the Future Search Conference methodology; as well as completing a postgraduate studies in organisational psychology.
+As a children’s guardian I undertook appointments covering the full range of applications but was especially interested in applications involving infants and toddlers.

 Throughout my career, my thinking has been particularly informed by firstly, what I have learnt from the children and young people and families that I have worked with; and secondly, what I have learnt from various courses and colleagues.
 From an academic perspective systemic thinking, narrative practices, attachment theory and psychodynamic ideas have all been particularly influential.
 I have also been fortunate to attend a variety of training institutes to code various attachment measures.